IBM Cloud Docs

 To use Terraform, download the Terraform CLI and configure the IBM Cloud® Provider plug-in.
 For more information, see Getting started with Terraform.

-VPC infrastructure services use a regional specific endpoint, which targets to us-south by default.
+VPC infrastructure services use a specific regional endpoint, which targets to us-south by default.
 If your VPC is created in another region, make sure to target the appropriate region in the provider block in the provider.tf file.

 See the following example of targeting a region other than the default us-south.